 There’s plenty of work to keep on top of – targeting, programming, cataloguing, quality checking – plus a constant influx of new titles.
 Among all this, does Liz have any personal favourites?
 “I like a good proper Kiwi drama,” she says.
 “Bad Mothers is on at the moment and is brilliant.
 It’s an Australian co-production, written by the team from Outrageous Fortune.
 There was lots of Kiwi input, as well as New Zealand On Air support.
 It’s quite quirky.
 I would also love to get master tapes of 800 Words – a South Pacific Pictures and Australian Channel 7 co-production.
 It was all filmed in New Zealand, with a Kiwi cast and crew.”

 As good as these dramas are, the immediacy of television is truly shown with live events and breaking news.
 The March 15 terror attacks stand out as one such recent event.
 “You have to be aware of what is happening in the world and how it might translate to television broadcast,” explains Liz.
 “When things happen, you make an assessment: will this be something broadcasters will stop for?
 Another strand of media is archiving, so I’m in touch with journalists who might need to request content.
 I have a Twitter feed that keeps me in the loop.”

 In the loop, and with her finger on the pulse, Liz and her team of Collection Developers are ensuring that New Zealand television history is captured as it unfolds.
 Whether that’s breaking news or Real Housewives, it’s all recorded and added to the Archive among thousands of other titles each year, showing New Zealand in all its diversity and preserving our stories and our history for future generations.

 Written by David Klein.

-Our capture and archiving of Māori Television content will be described in an upcoming blog.
+Our capture and archiving of Māori Television is described in this blog.